 Early rumours are already swirling around Google's successor to the wildly popular Pixel phones.

 When does the Google Pixel XL 2 come out?
-Predicted to be announced in October/November with availability before the end of the year.
+Launch on 4 October with availability expected before the end of October.

 What’s new about the Pixel XL 2?
 6-inch AMOLED display, squeezable frame, Android O